NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Supplemental Heating Coil Object Type

 This alpha field contains the identifying type of supplemental heating coil specified in the unitary system.
-The hot water and steam heating coils require specifying plant loop, branches, and connector objects to support the heating coils, and are placed on the demand side of the plantloop. supplemental heating type must be one of:
+The hot water and steam heating coils require specifying plant loop, branches, and connector objects to support the heating coils, and are placed on the demand side of the plantloop.
+The Coil:UserDefined object must be configured as a heating coil.
+Supplemental heating type must be one of:

 * Coil:Heating:Electric